The Cauchy problem for the integrable RZQ equation: Abstract

 \section{Abstract}

-In this paper we study the new, integrable, fifth order Camassa-Holm (CH) type equation derived by Reyes, Zhu, and Qiao \cite{rzq}, which we call the RZQ equation.
+In this paper we study a new integrable fifth-order Camassa–Holm (CH)–type equation derived by Reyes, Zhu, and Qiao \cite{rzq}, which we call the RZQ equation.
 The m-form of this equation possesses a striking similarity to the m-form of the CH equation.
 However, unlike the CH equation, the nonlocal form of this equation cannot be interpreted as a nonlocal perturbation of Burgers' equation.

 We prove that the initial value problem corresponding to the RZQ equation is well-posed in the sense of Hadamard, in Sobolev spaces $H^s$, $s>7/2$.
-We further show that the data-to-solution map is not uniformly continuous.
-We also show that the RZQ equation is ill-posed in $H^s$ for $s<7/2$ in the non-periodic case.
+We further show that the data-to-solution map is not uniformly continuous in the $H^s$ topology, though it is H\"older continuous in a weaker topology.
+The initial value problem corresponding to the RZQ equation is ill-posed in $H^s$ for $s<7/2$.